 Stable culture in an incubator that maintains 37°C, 5% CO₂, and humidity of 90% or more.
 Equipped with UV sterilization and HEPA, "one batch, one incubator" prevents cross-contamination.

-Centrifugation at low temperature (approximately 4°C) using the MDX-310.
+Low-temperature (approximately 4°C) centrifugation is performed using the MDX-310.

-Pre-cooling and soft brake minimize damage.
-Temperature, rotation speed, and time are standardized according to SOP to maintain separation quality and activity.
+Pre-temperature precooling and soft braking minimize damage.
+Temperature, rotation speed, and time are standardized according to SOPs to maintain separation quality and activity.

 Improve the purity of MSCs (CD73+/CD90+/CD105+, etc.).
 Animal-derived component-free beads are used, and antibody concentration, time, and temperature are standardized to ensure safety and traceability.

-Cell count and viability are evaluated using an automated counter at three points in time (after isolation, after subculture, and before and after commercialization).
+An automated counter evaluates cell count and viability at three points in time (after isolation, after subculturing, and before and after commercialization).

-Quality and reproducibility are guaranteed based on a viability of 92% or higher.
+Quality and reproducibility are guaranteed based on a viability rate of 92% or higher.

 NanoSight analyzes particle size distribution, concentration, and zeta potential to evaluate secretory capacity and manufacturing process stability, strengthening the scientific basis for regenerative medicine.